raulmur/ORB_SLAM2/README.md

 Addition requirement for compilation -
 Install caffe in ${HOME}/caffe , using `git clone https://github.com/BVLC/caffe.git` and following instructions therein.

+Run `./get_model.sh`, ensure that directory `calc_model/` containing `calc.caffemodel` and `deploy.prototxt` is in there.

-Install all other dependencies as specified below, and follow instructions to run KITTI Monocular Odometry sequences.
+Install all other dependencies as specified below, then run `./build.sh`.

-Then run `./build.sh`.
+Follow instructions to run KITTI Monocular Odometry sequences.